 The school expects that both parents in a two-parent household should earn income once the youngest child is of elementary school age (grade 1) or older and will impute an income for the non-working parent for purposes of calculating a family’s ability to contribute to their child’s education.
 Extenuating circumstances may be explained on the financial aid application.

 What supporting documents are required?

 In addition to completing the online TADS application, parents must submit the documents listed at the end of the online application.
 These documents include the most current federal income tax returns, schedules, and W-2s, paystubs, applicable business, corporation, or partnership tax returns, and other supporting documents as requested.
 Families may also submit a letter explaining any circumstances they wish to include with their application.
-The supporting documents may be uploaded, faxed, or mailed to TADS.
+The supporting documents may be uploaded or faxed to TADS.

-Yes, the 2016 tax return with schedules and W-2s is due by April 17 and may be uploaded, faxed or mailed to TADS.
+Yes, the 2022 tax return with schedules and W-2s is due by April 17 and may be uploaded or faxed to TADS.

 Can I get help with my online application?

 Call TADS at 1-800-477-8237 Monday through Friday, 9:00 a.m. to 7:00 p.m. you can also go to mytads.com and click on the icon for live help for an online chat, or email your question to firstname.lastname@example.org.
 TADS fax number is 612-548-3326.